progbagger/cpp-stl-containers/README.md

 # cpp-stl-containers

-Reimplementation of C++ STL base containers in terms of studying
+Reimplementation of C++ STL base containers in terms of studying.